HTHcoin/HTH-Legacy-old-chain/README.md

 -------------------

 The `master` branch is meant to be stable.
-Development is normally done in separate bran [Tags](https://github.com/HTHcoin/HTH/tags) are created to indicate new official,l.2.0.0 stable release versions of HTH Core.
+Development is normally done in separate bran [Tags](https://github.com/HTHcoin/HTH/tags) are created to indicate new official, 1.2.0.0 stable release versions of HTH Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).